flexerant/FopFunctions/README.md

 [Apache FOP](https://xmlgraphics.apache.org/fop/) is a powerful print formatter, commonly used to programmically render print output.
 FOP uses [XLS-FO](https://www.w3.org/TR/xsl11/) as its input and can produce PDF, PS, PCL, AFP, AWT and PNG as it's output.
 Being Java based, using it within a .NET application can be daunting task.
 This project is an attempt at a solution to aleviate this challenge by creating an [Azure function](https://azure.microsoft.com/en-us/services/functions/) to execute the FOP code in its native Java format, along with a .NET standard client that can easily be added to a .NET project.

+I am not a Java developer so input from experts in the communinty is welcomed.

 # Azure Functions (Java)

 ## Setting up Visual Studio Code